 It’s not only a good idea to tie down your load, in Washington State, it’s the law!
 This means that you could receive a ticket if you’re caught with an unsecured load on Washington’s roads.

 Here’s what every Washington State driver needs to know:

 One Washingtonian woman has worked tirelessly to bring stricter punishments for drivers with unsecured loads.
 Robin Abel’s daughter Maria was blinded and nearly killed when a piece of particle board flew off the back of a trailer.
 Since then, Abel launched a campaign called Secure Your Load and has devoted her time to bring awareness and push for harsher penalties.
 In 2005, Washington even passed Maria’s Law, which makes it a criminal offense if a driver’s unsecured load injures or kills someone else.

 Thankfully, it’s not difficult to make sure your load is secure.
 Give yourself some extra time and make sure to have the right supplies on hand.

 Here are some tips for how to secure your load:

 Washington State Patrol assembled this short video which provides some helpful visual instructions about how to properly secure your load.
 Watch for Robin Abel’s interview at the end of the clip:

 A good rule of thumb is to ask yourself, “would I feel safe if I was driving behind my car on the freeway?”

 What should you do if you’ve been injured in a car crash because someone was negligent and failed to properly secure their load?
-You are undoubtedly left with steep medical bills, missed wages, and other negative financial impacts.
+You might wonder who will pay for your medical bills and missed wages.